How to Plant, Grow, and Care for Sichuan Peppers

 Troubleshooting

-Because Szechuan pepper plants are in the same family as other citrus plants, they have similar issues associated with them.
+Because Szechuan pepper plants are in the same family as other citrus plants, they have similar issues.
 Here, we’ll discuss a few things to look out for.

 Growing Problems

-If you prune off new growth accidentally, you may not get as high a yield as if you didn’t prune at all.
+If you accidentally prune off new growth, you may not get as high a yield as if you hadn’t pruned at all.

 Soil that’s compacted and doesn’t drain well will cause slowed growth in Szechuan plants.
-Ideally, plant the tree in temperate weather climates in a place where water won’t pool.
-To reduce compaction or slowed drainage, add a little bit of agricultural sand to your soil mix if you run into this problem.
+Ideally, plant the tree in temperate climates in a place where water won’t pool.
+To reduce compaction or improve drainage, add a little agricultural sand to your soil mix.

 Underwatering dries out the tree and reduces fruit production.
 Provide enough water so the top two inches are constantly moist.
 Waterlogging weakens and stresses the plant.